TejasARathod/EmoRec-SCNN/README.md

 In the 'Code Files' folder, you will find Jupyter notebooks corresponding to the five datasets used for evaluating the SCNN (Siamese Convolutional Neural Network) architecture.
 Each dataset has three folders:

-- CNN: This folder contains the basic CNN architecture used for comparisons with the SCNN multi-emotion model.
+- CNN: This folder contains the code files for basic CNN architecture used for comparisons with the SCNN multi-emotion model.
-- SCNN-SE: Here, you will find the SCNN single-emotion models that were trained for each specific emotion.
+- SCNN-SE: Here, you will find the code for SCNN single-emotion models that were trained for each specific emotion.
-- SCNN-ME: This folder contains the single-emotion models that were tested together.
+- SCNN-ME: This folder contains the code for single-emotion models that were tested together.
-Additionally, there is a 'Statistics' folder that contains Excel sheets used for conducting analysis and presenting the results in the research paper.
+- Additionally, there is a 'Statistics' folder that contains Excel sheets used for conducting analysis and presenting the results in the research paper.

 ## All the H5 Models trained for this Research Project